 Rice terraces are the foremost tourist spots in Natonin.
 Among these are Apatan rice terraces, Lamayen Rice Terraces, and Tonglayan Rice Terraces.
 As I’ve hinted earlier, these collectively form the most extensive rice terraces in the country.
-But such spectacular feature is relatively unknown in the mainstream tourism.
+But such a spectacular feature is relatively unknown in mainstream tourism.
 Yet, these are certainly the most promising tourist spots in Natonin.

 If you are traversing the Bontoc-Barlig-Natonin-Paracelis road, you will be passing by these terraces from the first barangay of Natonin all the way to Poblacion.
 High-rise mountains give an imposing backdrop to these terraces.
 Unlike those found in Banaue and Maligcong, Bontoc, the rice terraces of Natonin are built on rolling and gentle slopes.